-Resident photography and videos can be powerful tools to bring your brand to life and articulate the experience you create in a way that is approachable and relatable.
-These images and stories can also help overcome fears and stereotypes typically associated with senior living communities.
+You’ve probably heard about the power of storytelling in marketing.
+Resident photography and videos can be excellent ways to tell the “story” behind your brand.
+These images and stories can also help prospects overcome fears and stereotypes typically associated with senior living communities.

-We recently interviewed Tom Sanders, founder of Senior Living Visuals, to understand the process of creating powerful stories and visuals.
-Tom has created films and photoshoots seen by millions of prospects based on residents who are veterans, artists, painters, centenarians, and couples who have been married 50 years plus.
-Some have a unique story, such as working under John F. Kennedy or playing baseball with Jackie Robinson.
+In our quest to better understand the benefits of telling stories in marketing materials, we interviewed Tom Sanders, founder of Senior Living Visuals.
+Tom does an excellent job of creating powerful stories through visuals.
+He’s created films and photo shoots seen by millions of prospects.
+Many of these images include residents who are veterans, artists, painters, centenarians, and long-married couples.
+Many have truly unique stories, such as working under John F. Kennedy or playing baseball with Jackie Robinson.

 TS: I made a three-minute film with MBK Senior Living on a painter who is going blind and has an optimistic outlook on life to keep discovering and evolving as an artist.
-The film titled “Lynn the Painter” was picked up by the positive news website Upworthy (which has nine million followers) and received over a million views worldwide.
+The film titled “Lynn the Painter” was picked up by the positive news website Upworthy.
+To date, the film has received over a million views worldwide.
 Lynn chose to live at an MBK community up in northern California because it matched her personality.

-SLS: Is there a strategy or process that should be followed to create a positive emotional response?
+SLS: What strategy or process should people follow to create a positive emotional response?

 TS: In most cases, every story generally needs some sort of a story arc where there is a struggle.
 The “Hero’s Journey” by Joseph Conrad is a universal book that explains the struggle and overcoming of a challenge you want in every story (the book is not an easy read; you can watch this documentary on “The Hero’s Journey” here if you have limited time).

-SLS: So once you’ve created these compelling themes that are relevant to your brand, how do you integrate them into marketing strategies and tactics?
+SLS: So once you’ve created these compelling themes, how do you integrate them into marketing strategies and tactics?

 TS: You need to know which resident portraits are applicable to print, digital, direct mail, display ads, events, and on-site at the community.
 In most cases, if a photo series is photographed on a certain subject matter, such as couples who have been married for over fifty years, the photos can be used at the community level and all the way up to the corporate level for any kind of marketing.